-The School will support LAC and PLAC in multiple ways.
+The school will support LAC and PLAC in multiple ways.

-- Ensuring an effective induction for the child & carer when joining the School, or for the carer when a child who is already on the school roll comes into care. - Balancing high levels of teaching and learning support with academic challenge. - Ensuring that each student has a high quality Personal Education Plan (PEP). - Linking each student to a key person they relate well to. - Making it a priority to know the children well and to build strong relationships. - Developing strong relationships with carers, local authorities (including specialist agencies). - Encouraging LAC and PLAC to take responsibility for their learning, and giving them the necessary support. - Engaging LAC and PLAC in learning, outside the classroom and in after-school activities. - Intervening promptly if a problem emerges (e.g. behaviour or attendance). - Giving integrated but low-profile support in school to each LAC and PLAC so that they are not made to feel different from other children. - Planning for future transitions (e.g. to secondary school, collages, universities).
+- Ensuring an effective induction for the child & carer when joining the school, or for the carer when a child who is already on the school roll comes into care. - Balancing high levels of teaching and learning support with academic challenge. - Ensuring that each student has a high-quality individual pupil profile. - Linking each student to a key person they relate well to. - Making it a priority to know the children well and to build strong relationships. - Developing strong relationships with carers, local authorities (including specialist agencies). - Encouraging LAC and PLAC to take responsibility for their learning, and giving them the necessary support. - Engaging LAC and PLAC in learning, outside the classroom and in after-school activities. - Intervening promptly if a problem emerges (e.g. behaviour or attendance). - Giving integrated but low-profile support in school to each LAC and PLAC so that they are not made to feel different from other children. - Planning for future transitions (e.g. to secondary school).